mwienhoven/Hypertuning-Ray-Marcello-Wienhoven/README.md

 Best hyperparameters found: {'filters': 128, 'units1': 256, 'units2': 128, 'num_layers': 3, 'kernel_size': 3, 'dropout': 0.0013762359667005425}
 ```

-The heat plots of the 200 trials are visualized in the img/20260112_205622 folder.
+The heat plots of the 200 trials are visualized in the img/20260112_205622 subfolder.

 ## Best model
 Based of the best hyperparameters found in the hypertuning, a final model is trained using the train.py.
 The hyperparameters are set to the found best hyperparameters.
 Three models are ran with these settings.
-The models is ran for 100 epochs (including early stopping at 10 epochs).
+The models were ran for 100 epochs (including early stopping at 10 epochs).

 The final settings are as follows:
 ```toml